jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 ## Handshake Secret Injection

-To inject key material into the Handshake Secret it is recommended to use an extra derive secret.
+To inject extra key material into the Handshake Secret it is recommended to prefix it, inside an appropriate frame, to the `(EC)DHE` input, where `||` represents concatenation.

 ~~~
                       |
                       v
-       Derive-Secret(., "derived early", "")
-             |
-             v
-    Input -> HKDF-Extract
-             |
-             v
                 Derive-Secret(., "derived", "")
                       |
                       v
-  (EC)DHE -> HKDF-Extract = Handshake Secret
+  Input || (EC)DHE -> HKDF-Extract = Handshake Secret
                       |
                       v
 ~~~

-As shown in the figure above, the key schedule has an extra derive secret and HKDF-Extract step.
-This extra step isolates the Input material from the rest of the handshake secret, such that even maliciously chosen values cannot weaken the security of the key schedule overall.

-The additional Derive-Secret with the "derived early" label enforces the separation of the key schedule from vanilla TLS handshakes, because HKDFs can be assumed to ensure that keys derived with different labels are independent.
+[BINDEL] provides a proof that this construction is secure as long as either the concatenated secret is secure or the PSK is secure. [[Is this guarantee sufficient?
+Do we also need to guarantee that a malicious prefix can't weaken the resulting PRF output?]]

 ##Master Secret Injection